-3. Use HDMI 1, or a Game Specific Input
+3. Use HDMI 1 or a Game Specific Input

 If your TV does not have a dedicated HDMI port for gaming, your best bet is to use HDMI 1.

-4. Use Game Mode on Your TV
+4. Use Game Picture Mode on Your TV

 Here’s another one that is commonly missed – some TVs have a ‘game’ mode where the settings of the TV, including colors, motion blur, and others variables, are set specifically to accommodate video games, and will help reduce video game lag.